babelouest/glewlwyd/docs/INSTALL.md

 ### Docker image builder

+#### Build docker image with last source

-The root directory contains a Docker file to build the docker image from the source.
+The root directory contains a Docker file to build the docker image from the current master branch on github.
 To build your own docker image, go to Glewlwyd source root directory and run `make docker`.
 This will build a docker image called `babelouest/glewlwyd:src`.

 ```shell
 $ make docker